sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 Before the simulation, constants, reaction sites and system as well as the events have to defined which will be shown in the next steps.

-First, various  parameters must be set and which can be stort in a parameter-dictionairy:
+First, various  parameters must be set and which can be stored in a parameter-dictionary:

 .. code-block:: python